yclas/documentation/auto-post-social-media.md

 ## Facebook

+**NOTE: Deprecated by Facebook** Since 4/24/2018, The publish_actions permission has been removed.
+Apps that have already been approved for publish_actions can continue using the permission until August 1st, 2018.
+If you want to provide a way for your app users to share content to Facebook and Instagram beyond this date, we encourage you to use our Sharing products instead.
+[You can read more here](https://developers.facebook.com/docs/graph-api/changelog/breaking-changes#login-4-24).

 Facebook auto post allows you to configure your site to automatically post to a Facebook profile page or to a Facebook Page.
 Follow the steps described below to setup a Facebook app and connect it to your website:

 1\.
 Go to [https://developers.facebook.com/apps/](https://developers.facebook.com/apps/)